huggablehacker/CORE-Test/README.md

 #### Checks for a remote code execution vulnerability (MS15-034) in Microsoft Windows systems (CVE2015-2015-1635).

 The script sends a specially crafted HTTP request with no impact on the system to detect this vulnerability.
-The affected versions are Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2.
+The affected versions are Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2. `SOURCE` https://nmap.org/nsedoc/scripts/http-vuln-cve2015-1635.html

 *Save the .sh *Modify the argument's mode with `chmod a+x`